 TiCS is our software quality framework that allows you to effectively measure and monitor the software quality of all your software projects.
 The framework integrates all your software quality data of various tools into one convenient environment.
 Easily maneuver through your projects, locate files that need improvements, and generate to-do lists based on your quality checks to find out how your files can be improved.

 Measure your software quality.

 TiCS comes in multiple layers, each for different levels of your organization.
 Are you a software engineer?
 Our IDE plug-ins will give immediate feedback on how you can improve the quality of your code.
 Leading a team of many developers?
-See which projects require your attentions and track how your software quality has changed over time using our TiCS viewer.
+See which projects require your attention and track how your software quality has changed over time.
 Do you manage multiple software development sites in your organization?
-Use our TiCS enterprise dashboard to track your entire organization’s development portfolio.
+Use our enterprise dashboard to track your entire organization’s development portfolio.

 Curious about the look and feel of our TiCS framework?
 You can find a demo version here!

 Are you interested in how our TiCS framework can help your organization improve its software quality?
 Feel free to contact us using the contact form on the right to request a free demo.

 TiCS supports a vast amount of languages, code checkers and tools that we can integrate into our framework.
 You can find them all on this page: TiCS Fact Sheet.

 The sooner the better, for many reasons.
 The most important reasons are:

 Your code base is growing, and with that your technical debt.
 The longer you wait, the more code that needs to be rewritten.

 TiCS does not only point out the code quality issues, but it also educates your developers in writing better code.
 It takes time and effort to improve the development skills of your developers.